Jerry Bellune: Early life (1936–1959)

 Bellune was born on April 30, 1936, in Greenville, S.C.
 After two years in the U.S. Army in Korea, he majored in literature and philosophy at the University of South Carolina and Furman University but did not graduate.

 Newspaper career (1959—1982)

 He worked first at the Greenville, S.C.
 News, and then the Charlotte News.
 He became an editor, first at The State newspaper in Columbia, S.C, where he met his wife, Mary MacLeod Hardy, an honors graduate of the University of South Carolina.
 He then worked successive as an editor at the Yonkers, N.Y., Herald Statesman. the Morning Call in Paterson, N.J, and the Bergen Record.

 In 1974, he became city editor of the Philadelphia Daily News, and then editor of the Morning Call of Allentown, Pa.
 B, and then, Gannett Newspapers' daily Courier-Post in Cherry Hill, N.J, where he launched a Sunday edition.
 In 1979, the newspaper's series of articles on malfeasance in a monastic order won the Pulitzer Prize.
 In 1980,he was hired as a consultant to remake the design of The Philadelphia Bulletin.
-Under his guidance, the Bulletin's opinion pages won numerous awards.